The Sussex Guild

 As a first step, we would recommend visiting a Sussex Guild show before applying to join the Guild.
 There is good reason for this – each applicant is judged against the best 50% of the members of the Guild.
 It would be wise to look at the standard of work of the existing members to see if you are working to an equivalent level.

-- Download the application form and related information.
+Download the application form and related information and follow the instructions.

 If you are invited to join The Sussex Guild, membership is provisional for a year, during which time you are expected to exhibit with the Guild on two occasions.
 At the end of the year the selection committee either: